babel/notes/2017-04/april-08.md

     * If we bake in capabilities discovery, it makes sense to be able to just install babel and it to work without env (no reason not to)
 * User workflow improvements (babel-init, default safe preset-env, etc.)
     * Fix first time setup, upgrades, good defaults

+### Babel 7 Updates

+- [Upgrade to Babel 7](https://github.com/babel/babel.github.io/pull/1146): We posted this for the alpha versions already (currently v7.0.0-alpha.7).
+We don't make any guarantees about not breaking things between those versions (we are using it at Behance though).

 ---